Coffea Arabica: The Secrets of Your Favorite Coffee’s Origin

 Washed Method: Preserving the Bean’s Purity

-In the washed method, the outer skin of the coffee cherry is removed, and the beans are separated from the pulp.
-They are then soaked in water for a period of time to ferment and remove any remaining pulp.
-This method brings out a coffee’s natural acidity and cleanliness.
+In the washed process, the outer skin of the coffee cherry is removed and the beans are separated from the pulp.
+They’re then fermented in water tanks, often for 12 to 48 hours, to break down the remaining mucilage before a final rinse.
+The payoff is a clean, bright cup that showcases the bean’s natural acidity and clarity.
+Think crisp, transparent, lively.

 Natural Method: Embracing the Bean’s Complexity